-I wondered if Helene was singing different lyrics than what I imagined.
-A quick search established that she was, indeed—there are Danish and German versions, overlapping but substantially different, and I was thinking of a translation from the German.
+I wondered if Helene was singing other lyrics than what I imagined.
+A quick search established that there are Danish and German versions—significantly different—and I was thinking of the German ideas as she sang the Danish ones.

-When I learned the gist of the Danish and wrote some new English words to try to capture it, this seemed to put me back on focus.
-Let’s start there before getting too distracted.
-Sing along with Helene.
+When I learned the gist of the Danish and wrote some new lyrics that try to capture its spirit in singable English prose, this seemed to put me back on track.
+Let’s start there.
+Sing along with Helene: